brunokiafuka/clipboard-history/README.md

 * Copying saved text, just click on it and voila.

-Cliboard History is built with Electron + NextJS & Styled-Components
+Clipboard History is built with Electron + NextJS & Styled-Components

 <div style="display:flex; flex-direction: row; justify-content: space-around">